damianhakert/damianhakert.github.io/source/getting-help/index.md

 * [#gitlab IRC channel](https://webchat.freenode.net/?channels=gitlab): a Freenode channel to get in touch with other GitLab users and get help.
 It is managed by James Newton (newton), Drew Blessing (dblessing), and Sam Gleske (sag47).
 * [Gitter chat room](https://gitter.im/gitlabhq/gitlabhq#): here you can ask questions when you need help.
 * [GitLab.com](https://about.gitlab.com/gitlab-com/) users can use the [GitLab.com Support Forum](https://gitlab.com/gitlab-com/support-forum/issues) to report issues  and bugs if they do not have a [GitLab.com Bronze Support package](https://gitlab.recurly.com/subscribe/gitlab-com-bronze-yearly-20).
+* [GitLab Community Forum](https://forum.gitlab.com/): this is the best place to have a discussion.

 ## Reference
 * [GitLab documentation](http://doc.gitlab.com/ce/): information about the functionality in GitLab for users, administrators and developers.